Iliotibial Band Friction Syndrome

 - Gradual onset of symptoms which if persists for more than 4 weeks can cause severe sport or activity interference.

 A thorough evaluation by a Physiotherapist can easily diagnose IT Band Friction Syndrome.
-The most important part is discovering the contributing factors of the problem.
+The most important part is discovering the contributing factors to the problem.
 If this isn’t determined IT Band friction syndrome will reoccur after sometime.
 Normally any further investigations, such as scans are not required.

 Aims of Physiotherapy treatment: